resolvetosavelives/benchmarks/README.md

 We manage whatever infrastructure we can with Terraform.
 We are somewhat limited by World Health Organization permissions, which prevent our creation of certain pieces of the infrastructure.
 These manually created pieces are mentioned in the terraform config where necessary.
+The infrastructure and deploy relies on a GitHub PAT that expires yearly.

 See [config/terraform/README.md](config/terraform/README.md) for more details.